stacklane/docs/🗄/Article/models/containers.md

 For more information see the document on [User Profiles](/🗄/Article/users/profiles.md).

-# Behavior of Unique Values
+# Unique Values {#unique}

 If a model type within a container defines unique values, then those unique values are local/specific to a given container.

 For example, given Blog ▶ Post, where Post has a [UID](/🗄/Article/models/fields.md#uid) field named "slug".
-If there are many Blog's, and many Posts within any given Blog, then two Posts may have same UID if they are in **separate** Blog's.
+If there are many Blog's, and many Posts within any given Blog, then two Posts may have the same UID if they are in **separate** Blog's.